It was supposed to be the storm of the century when we set off on our bike trip down the California coast. New Years Day, 2016.

 Katrina started encouraging me to join in on this adventure a few months before we left on New Years Day 2016.
 I was hesitant because I had never gone on a long bike trip before and was concerned about chafing.
 Yes, chafing.
 Its what happens to people on long bike rides and also can happen to the male nipple after wearing the wrong shirt on a long run, which I learned in high school from Mack Reland (name changed to protect real-life characters’ identity), but that is a different story.

 Besides chafing, I was a little concernd about gear.
-I had limited bike and camping accessories and was riding an old bike, a red Cannondale touring road bike from the 80s, which I had appropriated from my Grandma and which the bike shop told me was ready to be retired.
-Ya right, I loved that bike and it rode fine, so I decided to see if it could make the 400 mile journey, my valiant steed.
+I had limited bike and camping accessories and was riding an old bike, a red Cannondale touring road bike from the 80s that I had appropriated from my Grandma and which the bike shop told me was ready to be retired.
+No way.
+I loved that bike and to me it rode well, so I decided to see if it could make the 400 mile journey, my valiant steed.

 We would be leaving during a forecasted El Niño event, which another concern.
 Knowing weather reports usually over exaggerate, I still received a lot of concern from friends and family when I told them about the intended trip.
-Nevertheless, by early December I decided I would come along, at least as far as Monterey.
+Nevertheless, by early December I decided I would come along, at least as far as Monterey, about 30 miles away, our first day’s journey.
 If I didn’t want to continue, I could easily turn back from there.

 As it turns out, I went the whole way.
 Jansyn too.
 Another girl Katie also joined us for a few days, but respectably bowed out when the storm hit, and Katrina….well, Katrina made it as far as she could before her bike tragically vanished on our last night before the home stretch, 80 miles from our final destination, Los Angeles.